ankidroid/Anki-Android/FAQ.md

 _search terms: subdeck, sub deck_

+# I want Add-Ons in AnkiDroid

+We understand AnkiDesktop supports Add-Ons.
+However, AnkiDroid does not and cannot support Add-Ons in the same way.
+Mobile operating systems do not let applications download and run code that was not packaged with the application.
+Neither iOS nor Android allow this, and if you think about the disaster that is desktop security (with viruses and crypto-ransoms etc), you will understand.
+The only exception is HTML and Javascript, so AnkiDroid is working on support for Javascript Add-Ons.
+They are still in development but you may find more information on the [AnkiDroid Javscript API here](https://github.com/ankidroid/Anki-Android/wiki/AnkiDroid-Javascript-API).

 # Advanced formatting tips
 The [formatting wiki page](https://github.com/ankidroid/Anki-Android/wiki/Advanced-formatting) gives examples of how to achieve advanced flashcard formatting such as: